Massasauga Research at IPFW

 Current Research – Habitat Modeling

-“Erin”, a gravid female, range resident massasauga in a snake bucket.
+“Erin”, a gravid female, resident massasauga in a snake bucket.
 Gravid females look very rotund and “bulgy” around their abdomens.
 Photo © Jillian Josimovich

 For more information about Jillian, Monica, and the other graduate students currently working in the Kingsbury lab, please visit their People Page.
 For more information on massasauga ecology, please take a look at the species information available through our outreach program.